simonbrowndotje/c4model/tooling/modelling.md

 interesting opportunities when you progress from diagramming to modelling.
 With a modelling tool, you're building up a non-visual model of your software architecture (a single definition of all elements and the relationships between them), and then creating different views (that become diagrams) on top of that model.
-This requires a little more rigour, but the problems can be resolved - modelling tools can understand the semantics of what you're trying to do, provide additional assistance, and renaming elements/relationships is easy.
+This requires a little more rigour, but the problems associated with diagramming tools can be resolved - modelling tools can understand the semantics of what you're trying to do, provide additional assistance, and renaming elements/relationships is easy.